Clinton Foundation: Disaster relief

 The foundation has funded extensive disaster relief programs following the 2004 Indian Ocean earthquake and Hurricane Katrina in 2005.
 Shortly after Hurricane Katrina hit, President George W. Bush asked former Presidents George H. W. Bush and Bill Clinton to raise funds to help rebuild the Gulf Coast region.
 The two Presidents, having worked together to assist victims of the Indian Ocean tsunami, established the Bush-Clinton Katrina Fund to identify and meet the unmet needs in the region, foster economic opportunity, and to improve the quality of life of those affected.
 In the first month after the hurricane, the Fund collected over 42,000 online donations alone; approximately $128.4 million has been received to date from all 50 states and $30.9 million from foreign countries.

 Both the foundation and the Clintons personally have been involved in Haiti before and after the 2010 Haiti earthquake.
 Bill Clinton was named the head of the Interim Haiti Recovery Commission (IHRC) in 2010 after serving as UN special envoy to Haiti in the immediate aftermath of the disaster.
 The Clinton Foundation itself raised $30m and played an important part in the creation of the Caracol Industrial Park.
 The IHRC mandate was removed by the Haitian legislature in 2011.

 No Ceilings project

-In 2013, Hillary Clinton established a partnership between the foundation and the Bill and Melinda Gates Foundation to gather and study data on the progress of women and girls around the world since the United Nations Fourth World Conference On Women in Beijing in 1995.
+In 2013, Hillary Clinton established a partnership between the foundation and the Gates Foundation to gather and study data on the progress of women and girls around the world since the United Nations Fourth World Conference On Women in Beijing in 1995.
 This is called "No Ceilings: The Full Participation Project".
 The project released a report in March 2015.

+Clinton Global Initiative Ukraine Action Network

+In September 2023, the launch of the Clinton Foundation's initiative for supporting Ukraine — Clinton Global Initiative Ukraine Action Network — was announced to support non-profit organizations working in Ukraine.